daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 However, as I mentioned above - _very_ fast decoding time is one the biggest requirements.
 With the "implicit tangent" technique, I could desribe a tangent as an angle, encoded in 16-bit float, but decoding would involve transcendental GPU operations (sin/cos), which I wanted to avoid as much as possible.
 Also, considering that such method would only save 2 bytes per vertex compared to my implementation, I decided to go another way.

 Tangents are regular unit vectors, as well as normal, which means that we can use the same encoding algorithm - Octahedron -> fp16!
 However, things get a little bit trickier when we also need to encode _bitangent sign_.
 Thankfully, sign is just 2 values, meaning that it can be represented using a single bit.
-After little research, I came up with a solution - encode that single bit into octahedron-encoded tangent. **Very important note**: I encode bitangent sign bit *after* octahedron and fp16 compression, because if I do it vice-versa, the sign bit can be lost due to compression.
+After a little research, I came up with a solution - encode that single bit into octahedron-encoded tangent. **Very important note**: encode bitangent sign bit *after* octahedron and fp16 compression, because if I do it vice-versa, the sign bit can be lost due to compression.
 I chose lowest bit of Y component - according to IEEE-754 float16 standard, it is lowest bit of mantissa, meaning that it has the least influence on final precision.
 After my tests, I ended up with approximately 0.03 precision loss for tangents.

 Decoding is fairly simple - just use the same method of decoding as we used for normals with one little difference - extract sign bit before decoding using this snippet of code: `float16 sign = float16BitsToUint16(tangent.y) & 1us ?
 1.0hf : -1.0hf`